MystenLabs/sui/external-crates/move/documentation/book/src/structs.md

 ## Defining Structs

-Structs must be defined inside a module:
+Structs must be defined inside a module, and the struct's fields can either be named or positional:

 ```move
 module a::m {